edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 A condition identifies a set of requests.
 Setting up a condition typically involves defining a relationship between a variable and a value.

--   **Variable:** A variable identifies the mechanism through which requests will be identified.
+-   **Variable:** A variable identifies the type of condition through which requests will be identified.

     For example, you may identify requests by HTTP method, path, or request headers.